kagestonedragon/auto_header/README.md

 Auto_header it's easiest way to create your own header file with prototypes.
 <b>C Language projects only.</b>

-Also try Auto_make.
+Also try <a href="https://github.com/kagestonedragon/auto_make"> Auto_make</a>.
 With it, you can write a script that will help automate routine work.

 ### Not working